You can download Kryptor for Windows, Linux, and macOS here.

 The Minisign signatures (

 .minisign) can be found in the Download Kryptor section and in each GitHub release.
 Download the signature for your version and make sure it is in the same directory as the downloaded Kryptor ZIP file.

-Downloaded files can be verified with Minisign and the following command:
+Downloaded files can be verified with Minisign using the following command, replacing

 $ minisign -Vm [file] -P RWRZzvSG5htEUFlSEl88cMb0pTGXSZmzqTujwpAweUrSJQuWYui8Qpk9